Fastboot

-Fastboot is a protocol and a tool of the same name.
-It is included with the Android SDK package used primarily to modify the flash filesystem via a USB connection from a host computer.
+Fastboot is a communication protocol used primarily with Android devices.
+It is implemented in a command-line interface tool of the same name and as a mode of the bootloader of Android devices.
+The tool is included with the Android SDK package and used primarily to modify the flash filesystem via a USB connection from a host computer.
 It requires that the device be started in Fastboot mode.
-If the mode is enabled, it will accept a specific set of commands sent to it via USB using a command line.
-Fastboot allows to boot from a custom recovery image.
+If the mode is enabled, it will accept a specific set of commands, sent through USB bulk transfers.
+Fastboot on some devices allows unlocking the bootloader, and subsequently, enables installing custom recovery image and custom ROM on the device.
 Fastboot does not require USB debugging to be enabled on the device.
-Not all Android devices have fastboot enabled.
 To use fastboot, a specific combination of keys must be held during boot.

-Android device manufacturers are allowed to choose if they want to implement fastboot or some other protocol.
+Not all Android devices have fastboot enabled, and Android device manufacturers are allowed to choose if they want to implement fastboot or some other protocol.

 Keys pressed

 The keys that have to be pressed for fastboot differ for various vendors.